-EPCOT is a unique spot at Walt Disney World.
+EPCOT is a unique theme park at Walt Disney World.
 It has fewer rides than some of the other Disney Parks, but definitely has plenty to see and do.
 Many people overlook EPCOT and put it on there “if we have time” list.

 We think visiting EPCOT should be on your “must do” list – especially if you happen to be visiting the Disney Parks without children!
 While the list of “things to do” in EPCOT is smaller than, say, the Magic Kingdom, there is still plenty to experience.